CleverCloud/doc.clever-cloud.com/commons/admin-console/ssh-keys.md

 1. In your Terminal, enter the following bash line:

     ```bash
-    ssh-keygen -t rsa -C "your_email@youremail.com"
+    ssh-keygen -t ed25519 -C "your_email@youremail.com"
     ```
     This command creates a new ssh key using the provided email, so that the owner of the key can be identified.

 2. When asked, enter a passphrase:

     ```bash
-    Generating public/private rsa key pair.
+    Generating public/private ed25519 key pair.
-    Enter file in which to save the key (/your_home_path/.ssh/id_rsa):
+    Enter file in which to save the key (/your_home_path/.ssh/id_ed25519):
     # Now you should enter a passphrase.
     Enter passphrase (empty for no passphrase): [Type a passphrase]
     Enter same passphrase again: [Type passphrase again]